 It can be tricky finding the right TEFL Certification course.
-We like to tell people about Premier TEFL because they're a verified and accredited online TEFL certification course that you can complete at your own time.
+We like to tell people about International Open Academy’s TEFL Certification because they’re a verified and accredited online TEFL certification course that you can complete at your own pace on your own time.

 What are the requirements to get a TEFL Certification?

 There really aren’t all that many requirements for taking a TEFL course.
 The actual teaching positions, however, might have stricter requirements.
 Be sure to read this entire section to get a better idea of what you will need to have to get the teaching position you desire.

 Can I get a TEFL if I’m not a native English speaker?